natalya233/machine-competence-envelope/KNOWLEDGE_BASE.md

 - pip needs `--break-system-packages`.
 Sandbox network reaches only github/pypi/npm/ubuntu (NOT HuggingFace) — transformer/HF steps run via Claude Code locally.
 - shap 0.52.0, xgboost, lightgbm available; MOSI features at `mosi_features.npz`.

----

-## 10. One-paragraph summary for the knowledge base

-This project proves, and demonstrates empirically, that certifying an AI model's predictions (accuracy, calibration, conformal coverage) is fundamentally insufficient to certify trust: a separation theorem shows a reliable and a compromised model can be made bitwise-identical to every prediction-side certificate yet differ arbitrarily in their explanations and in deployment behaviour, with a matching lower bound that no prediction-only monitor beats chance at detecting the difference.
-The two certificates are organised as a **competence envelope** over four stress axes; a label-free monitor built from it anticipates silent failure and enables safe abstention.
-Results span 11 datasets and 8 model classes (linear, tree-ensemble, transformer), a real data-poisoning attack invisible to accuracy/coverage, competence-gated multimodal fusion, and a war-damaged-infrastructure case study.
-The full reviewer response (53 comments) is implemented; the work is a strong candidate for Nature Machine Intelligence or a top-ML venue, and an ambitious shot at Nature flagship whose main risk is journal fit rather than quality.